bjoernzosel/CartWitnessing/README.md

-# What is JW Management?
+# What is CartWitnessing?

-JW Management is a highly configurable shift management system, built to power projects like the metropolitan witnessing, construction projects and/or similar.
+CartWitnessing is a shift management system for the inter-congregation cart witnessing.
+It is based on JW Management.

 ### Multiple Tags